inventhouse/allgit/allgit.md

   - get remote names and strip exact prefixes for branch name normalization
 - -t/--tags - basically just like --branches but different mechanism
     - should this have a checkout mode too?
-- -c/--changed
+- -m/--modified

 - -f/--fetch: do a fetch in all repos to ensure we have all branches and tags

-- checkout mode?
-  - are there other "modes" that make sense?
-  - maybe a --checkout?  getting awful close to actual subcommands
+- -c/--checkout?  getting awful close to actual subcommands
-  - checkout mode for tags too?
+  - checkout for tags too?
+- -p/--pull?

 - heirarchies
   - DONE: search for repos